spxp/spxp-specs/SpxpProfileSpec-V03.md

 ## 12 Private data
 Specific JSON objects in the SPXP standard, as listed below, can contain encrypted data according to [RFC 7516 “JSON Web Encryption (JWE)”](https://tools.ietf.org/html/rfc7516).
-These objects comprise an additional member named “private” containing an array of either a String containing a JWE object in Compact Serialization or an object containing a JWE object in JSON Serialization.
+These objects comprise an additional member named `private` containing an array of either a String containing a JWE object in Compact Serialization or an object containing a JWE object in JSON Serialization.
 The decrypted plaintext contains again a JSON object in UTF-8 charset encoding.
 The decrypted objects are then merged into the main object according to the object merging rules defined in [12.3](#123-object-merging-rules).
-If multiple JWE objects in the “private” array can be decrypted by the SPXP client, then the contained objects are merged into the containing document in the order they appear in the “private” array.
+If multiple JWE objects in the `private` array can be decrypted by the SPXP client, then the contained objects are merged into the containing document in the order they appear in the `private` array.

 ### 12.1 Private data support
 Private data is supported for:
-- The social profile root document
+- The social profile root document ([5](#5-social-profile-root-document))
-- The friend endpoint object
+- The friend endpoint object ([10](#10-friends-endpoint))
 - Individual post items.
-In this case, the “seqts” member must not be part of the encrypted data.
+In this case, the `seqts` member must not be part of the encrypted data.

 ### 12.2 Supported algorithm and encoding
 The only supported encryption method is direct encryption with 256 bit AES in Galois/Counter Mode, identified as `"alg": "dir", "enc": "A265GCM"` by JWE.
-This requires a new random initialisation vector “iv” for each private block.
+This requires a new random initialisation vector `iv` for each private block.

 ### 12.3 Object merging rules
 A source object `src` is merged into a target object `dst` as follows: